BDNYC/sedkit/README.md

 trap1.fit_modelgrid(SpexPrismLibrary())
 ```

-Inspect the results any time with the interactive plotting method.
+Inspect the SED at any time with the interactive plotting method.

 ```python
 trap1.plot()